 And the classes?
 KXU offers a huge range, from TRX and boxing to barre and every type of yoga imaginable, meaning it’s impossible to ever get bored.
 The Friday evening yoga classes are a particular highlight and a great way to close the working week, while themed spin sessions (Britney vs Christina – what could be better?) make the pain almost bearable.
 You can book classes on a pay-as-you-go basis through the KXU App, which is satisfyingly hassle-free.
 With elegantly-designed interiors, all the equipment you could possibly need, an in-house cryotherapy chamber and elite trainers who provide individual attention, KXU is undoubtedly the epitome of London’s boutique gym offering.
 Classes £24, or less when purchased as part of a package.
 241 Pavilion Road, London SW1X 0BR

 Tucked away down a quiet, unassuming street lies this gym that really packs a punch.
 Classes at Sweat It are longer than most, ranging from 40-60 minutes of high-intensity training– combining intense cardiovascular treadmill interval work with functional strength and conditioning exercises.
 The Pillar Killer class focuses on core power and, like most of the classes, splits its time 50:50 between the rig and running machine (which features sled and parachute settings).
+Their newest classes are Pace, a 50-minute treadmill based class designed to improve running ability and technique, and RIG, focused on optimising strength and building lean muscle.
 The instructors are on-hand to guide you through the class and motivate in a way that isn’t overwhelming or aggressive.
 After class, step into their utilitarian, stripped-back style changing rooms with amazing-smelling L:a Bruket soaps on hand for a well-deserved shower before picking up a freshly prepared smoothie (with the option to personalise and add protein), and leaving with a spring in your step.
 From £14.50 per class when bought as a package, or £21 drop-in.
 4 Kean Street, London WC2B 4AS

 With an ever-growing number of studios across London, you’ll likely find an F45 on your doorstep or near your place of work.
 The sessions are hard and fast, and combine HIIT with circuits and functional training.
 The result is a 45-minute class that will burn fat, build lean muscle and leave you drenched in sweat.
 There are 31 different classes to choose from, and with different circuits which you are guided through by on-hand instructors plus technique demonstrations shown on screens, you certainly won’t be bored.
 The F45 Fulham branch, consisting of a light and airy studio, is just a five-minute walk from Fulham Broadway tube station and a hop, skip and jump from supermarkets, restaurants and cafes for you to refuel after your body has been put through its paces.
 Fancy a new challenge?
-Give their brand new winter sports-inspired hybrid class a go: Mont Blanc, which has been designed to mimic the movements of professional skiers to get you ready for the slopes. £25 per class, £205 per month for 3 months for unlimited classes, £195 per month for 6 months for unlimited classes at F45 Fulham.
+Give their winter sports-inspired hybrid class a go: Mont Blanc, which has been designed to mimic the movements of professional skiers to get you ready for the slopes.
+Alternatively, try one of their new classes a go: Tokyo Disco and Red Diamond, both resistance-based classes which combine overload technique with functional movements. £25 per class, £205 per month for 3 months for unlimited classes, £195 per month for 6 months for unlimited classes at F45 Fulham.
 2-8 Dawes Road, London SW6 7EW

 Founded by professional dancer Andrea Rogers, Xtend Barre merges elements of dance, ballet and Pilates to create an adrenaline-fuelled formula.
 Geared to challenge bodies of any age, gender or fitness background, this 55-minute total body workout serves to strengthen, lengthen and chisel the body.
 As well as the signature workout, 12 additional variations of classic Xtend Barre method are on offer in the London space, including classes incorporating elements of yoga, reformer Pilates and Tabata/HIIT training.
 Within the Xtend Barre London flagship is a relaxation area and juice bar serving delicious, healthy juices and shakes to clients after their workout, and all changing rooms come complete with luxury hair products and body washes.
 There’s even a shop for sports gear and exclusive merchandise for that post-workout fashion fix.
 49 Marylebone High Street, London W1U 5HH